 In commissioning the survey, Public Health England (PHE) was keen to assess how well people understand the risk factors linked to dementia.
 It also wants to raise awareness of those risk factors and persuade people to adopt positive lifestyle changes which could help prevent dementia.

-There is growing evidence that as many as a third of dementia cases could be a result of factors potentially within our control, and actions like not smoking and taking regular exercise can reduce our chances of developing dementia.
+There is growing evidence that as many as a third of dementia cases could be a result of lifestyle factors which are within our control, and actions like not smoking and taking regular exercise can reduce our chances of developing dementia.
 This means there is a huge potential for prevention.

 The survey asked members of the public if they could identify the following risk factors linked with developing dementia:

 - High blood pressure

 Just 2% of those surveyed could identify all of them.
 More worryingly, when asked to rate the statement that “there is nothing anyone can do to reduce their risks of getting dementia”, 27% said that they agreed and a further 26% said they neither agreed nor disagreed.
 Fewer than half (43%) correctly disagreed with the statement.

 The results also showed that older people were more likely to incorrectly agree with the statement.
 A third of respondents over 65 thought there was nothing anyone could do to reduce their risk of dementia, compared to 26% of those under 65.